The “satellite city” system

 Any travel outside the assigned province is subject to written permission by the PDMM and may be permitted for a maximum of 30 days, which may be extended only once by a maximum of 30 more days.[7]

 Failure to stay in an assigned province has very serious consequences for the applicant.
-International protection applicants who do not report to their assigned province in time or are not present in their registered address upon three consecutive checks by the authorities are considered to have implicitly withdrawn their international protection application.[11]
-In practice, if the person is not found at his or her declared address, the PMM may issue a “V71” code declaring that the applicant is in an “unknown location” (Semt-i meçhul) following a residence check.
+International protection applicants who do not report to their assigned province in time or are not present in their registered address upon three consecutive checks by the authorities are considered to have implicitly withdrawn their international protection application.[12]
+In practice, if the person is not found at their declared address, the PMM may issue a “V71” code declaring that the applicant is in an “unknown location” (Semt-i meçhul) following a residence check.

 Furthermore, applicants’ access to reception rights and benefits provided by the LFIP are strictly conditional upon their continued residence in their assigned province.
 The International Protection Applicant Identification Card is considered valid documentation only within the bounds of the province where the document was issued.
 They may also be subject to Reduction or Withdrawal of Reception Conditions if they fail to stay in their assigned satellite city.

-In practice, however, applicants may be subject to even more severe – and arbitrary – sanctions such as administrative detention in a Removal Centre,[12] with a view to their transfer to their assigned province (see Grounds for Detention).
+In practice, however, applicants may be subject to even more severe – and arbitrary – sanctions such as administrative detention in a Removal Centre,[13] with a view to their transfer to their assigned province (see Grounds for Detention).
 It seems, however, that the rigour of sanctions for non-compliance with the obligation to remain in the assigned province varies depending on the nationality, sexual orientation or gender identity or civil status of the applicant (e.g. single woman) or simply due to the working relationship of the applicant with the PDMM staff.
 Afghan applicants, for example, often face stricter treatment than other groups.
 Even where released from Removal Centres after being detained for non-compliance with the obligation to reside in their assigned province, asylum seekers are often required to regularly report to the Removal Centre or to a PDMM in a different province from the one where they reside.
-In 2019 the number of T6 forms issued increased because new detention centres opened.
-Ankara PDMM reportedly does not register people with T6 forms or those who illegally enter Türkiye.[13]

 [1] Article 2(hh) RFIP.